Pratheekshhaa/Best-selling-books/README.md

-# 🎬 Movie Recommendation System
+# 🎬 Best sellering Books

-This project is a movie recommendation system built using Python.
-It analyzes a dataset of bestselling movies from Kaggle and suggests recommendations using basic data analysis techniques.
+This project is a best selling books built using Python.
+It analyzes a dataset of bestselling books from Kaggle and suggests recommendations using basic data analysis techniques.

 ---

 ## 📁 Project Files

-- `main.ipynb` – Jupyter Notebook containing the full code for the movie recommendation system.
+- `main.ipynb` – Jupyter Notebook containing the full code for the bestselling books.
-- `bestsellers.csv` – Dataset file from Kaggle with details about bestselling movies or books.
+- `bestsellers.csv` – Dataset file from Kaggle with details about bestselling books.

 ---